aws/aws-sdk-php/docs/feature-commands.rst

 Command Objects
 ===============

 Command objects are fundamental to how the SDK works.
 In normal usage of the SDK, you may never interact with command objects.
-However, if you are :ref:`performing operations in parallel <parallel_commands>`, :ref:`inspecting data from the request or response <requests_and_responses>`, or writing custom plugins, you will need to understand how they work.
+However, if you are :ref:`performing operations concurrently <concurrent_commands>`, :ref:`inspecting data from the request or response <requests_and_responses>`, or writing custom plugins, you will need to understand how they work.

 Typical SDK usage
 -----------------